thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 permalink: /:collection/:path.html
 ---

 ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate user.
-You can set up SAML through the shell on ThoughtSpot using a `tscli`-based configurator.
+You can set up SAML through the shell on ThoughtSpot [using a `tscli`-based configurator](#saml-configure-tscli), or [through the Administration Portal](#admin-portal).
 It is configured to work using service provided by an Identity Provider (IDP).

 {: id="prerequisites"}
 ## Configuration prerequisites